-If you do plan on hiring an attorney, however – which is advisable, given the complexities of the application process and the importance of attaching extensive supporting documentation – the fee will depend on numerous factors.
+If you do plan on hiring an attorney; which is advisable, given the complexities of the asylum application process and the importance of attaching extensive supporting documentation; the fee will depend on numerous factors.

-These include the attorney’s experience and reputation, the time and labor required in your case, the normal fee for a comparable case in the city or region where you live, and any time limitations affecting your case.
-A complex case – for example, where the attorney must help you argue that you were not firmly resettled in a third country or did not persecute others, or where you've got only one week left until the one-year deadline to submit your application – may cost thousands of dollar more than a straightforward one.
+A complex case, for example, where the attorney must help you argue that you were not firmly resettled in a third country or did not persecute others (both of which are bars to asylum), or where you've got only one week left until the one-year deadline to submit your application, might cost thousands of dollar more than a straightforward one.

-And if your case is denied by the Immigration Court but you want to appeal – first to the Board of Immigration Appeals, then possibly to the federal circuit court of appeals, and ultimately perhaps to the U.S. Supreme Court – you will need to separately pay the attorney for those services.
+If your case is denied by the Immigration Court but you want to appeal (first to the Board of Immigration Appeals, then possibly to the federal circuit court of appeals, and ultimately perhaps to the U.S. Supreme Court), you will need to separately pay the attorney for those services.

 If you cannot afford to hire an attorney, there are nonprofit organizations throughout the U.S. that offer these services for free or at a reduced cost.
 "Nonprofit" means that they raise their own funds in order to help people, mostly from individual donors and foundations rather than the U.S. government (which makes it difficult to obtain funding if the organization represents undocumented immigrants, which most nonprofits cannot help but do).

 The immigration court maintains a list of organizations and attorneys qualified under the regulation to provide free or low-cost legal services.
 However, because demand for such services is high, you may find that you have to call many nonprofits before finding one that has the space to help you.
 Do not wait until the last minute to start asking around!

 Further, although it is up to the attorney you ask, some attorneys may decide to provide volunteer, pro bono services.

 The application and attorney's fees might not be your only costs.